Premium Content:

-On This Gay Day: The TV series M*A*S*H premiered
+On This Gay Day | The TV series M*A*S*H premiered

 On this day in 1972 the TV series M*A*S*H made its debut

 The story of the 4077 Mobile Army Surgical Hospital is best known from the long running television series that began on this day in 1972.
-It’s esemble cast included the character of Corporal Klinger, who constantly tried to get out of the army by dressing in women’s clothes.
+It’s ensemble cast included the character of Corporal Klinger, who constantly tried to get out of the army by dressing in women’s clothes.

 The story first began as a novel written by Rochard Hooker, the pen name of former military surgeon H. Richard Hornherger, who drew upon his own experiences of being drafted into the Korean War following his graduation from medical school.

-In 1970 it was adapted into a feature film by Director Robert Altman, going on to win Best Picture at the Academy Awards and the Palme D’Or at the Cannes Film Festival.
-While the story is set during the Korean War which ran from 1950 to 1953, it is seen as a comment on the Vietnam War which was in progress at the time the book and firm were released.
+While the story is set during the Korean War which ran from 1950 to 1953, it is seen as a comment on the Vietnam War which was in progress at the time the book and film were released.

-Only one of the actors from the film made the transition to the television version, Gary Burghoff played Corporal Water Euguene ‘Radar” O’Reilly is both.
 For the TV series new actors were cast in the main roles including Alan Alda as ‘Hawkeye’ Pierce, Wayne Rogers as ‘Trapper’ John McIntyre, McLean Stevenson as Lieutenant Colonel Henry Blake, Larry Linville as Major Frank Burns and Loretta Switt as head nurse Major Margaret ‘Hot Lips’ Houlihan.

 Soon the series was needing additional characters and in the fourth episode the world met Corporal Maxwell Klinger, who desperately tries to get out of the army by wearing women’s clothes.